-Students choose from a number of specialty certificate programs to makeup the remaining 28 to 38 course credits needed to complete the degree.
+Students may choose specific electives to makeup the remaining 18 to 24 course credits needed to complete the degree.
 Certificate programs can be taken as part of a two-year AAS degree or as stand-alone certifications.

-The computer information systems program additionally provides a broad variety of professional continuing education classes and certificates for professionals already working in the field and provides technology service classes for students studying in other disciplines.
+The Computer Information Systems Program additionally provides a broad variety of professional continuing education classes and certificates for professionals already working in the field and provides technology service classes for students studying in other disciplines.